-Application Management is the most popular component of Novell ZENworks for Desktops.
+Application Management is the most popular component of Novell ZENworks Desktop Management.
 Thousands of network administrators use Application Management every day to provide workstation applications to their network users.
-You, as the network administrator, can use ZENworks for Desktops to manage these applications so that your users won't have to.
+You, as the network administrator, can use ZENworks Desktop Management to manage these applications so that your users won't have to.
 When individuals don't have to spend their time installing new applications or asking your help in doing so, your company saves time and money.

-- "What Operations Can Be Performed with Application Management?" on page 173 - "Installing Application Management" on page 175
+- What Operations Can Be Performed with Application Management? (page 173) - Installing Application Management (page 175)